A City Guide To Malaga, Spain

 La Malagueta Beach

-La Malagueta beach Malaga is a human-made beach that sits closest to the city center and east of the port.
+La Malagueta beach Malaga is a popular human-made beach that sits closest to the city center and east of the port.
 The large beach is accessed via the Pablo Picasso promenade, where bars and restaurants are busy day and night.
 There are also several Chiringuitos serving drinks and tapas.
 Facilities include a children’s play area, disabled access, hire of sunbeds and parasols, parking, public telephone, showers, W.C, and a warning advice system.

 Playa San Andres Beach